tylertitsworth/5th-age-srd/Classes/Monk.md

 **Attack:** Dexterity + Level vs. AC.
 If the target is taking ongoing fire damage, you have advantage on the attack roll.

 **Hit:** KICK + Strength fire damage.
-Deal fire damage equal to your Wisdom modifier (x2 at 5th level; x3 at 8th) to 1d4 nearby enemies.
+Deal fire damage equal to your Wisdom modifier, twice at champion tier, and thrice at epic tier.to 1d4 nearby enemies.

 **Miss:** Damage equal to your level